-That the Government of Ontario:
+Recommendations The Ontario Chamber of Commerce urges the Government of Ontario to:

 - 1. Work in partnership with all relevant government departments, non-governmental agencies and private sector partners to develop a provincial bioeconomy framework that builds on existing models. - 2.
 Take the lead in working with the federal government, provinces, territories, non-governmental agencies and private sector partners to develop a national bioeconomy strategy. - 3.
 Continue to fund successful business accelerators and venture capitalists that support bioindustrial companies and projects.
+Effective Date: April 28, 201 Sunset Date: April 28, 2021